MicrosoftDocs/win32/desktop-src/DirectShow/ec-dvd-playperiod-autostop.md

 ---
-Description: 'Indicates that the Navigator has finished playing the segment specified in a call to IDvdControl2::PlayPeriodInTitleAutoStop.' ms.assetid: '1716eabe-f106-436a-8a6a-ca43cee9341c'
+Description: Indicates that the Navigator has finished playing the segment specified in a call to IDvdControl2PlayPeriodInTitleAutoStop. ms.assetid: 1716eabe-f106-436a-8a6a-ca43cee9341c
-title: 'EC\_DVD\_PLAYPERIOD\_AUTOSTOP'
+title: EC\_DVD\_PLAYPERIOD\_AUTOSTOP
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # EC\_DVD\_PLAYPERIOD\_AUTOSTOP

-Indicates that the Navigator has finished playing the segment specified in a call to [**IDvdControl2::PlayPeriodInTitleAutoStop**](idvdcontrol2-playperiodintitleautostop.md).
+Indicates that the Navigator has finished playing the segment specified in a call to [**IDvdControl2::PlayPeriodInTitleAutoStop**](/windows/win32/Strmif/nf-strmif-idvdcontrol2-playperiodintitleautostop?branch=master).

 ## Parameters